 1. Obtain A 401(k) Loan

-There are other benefits to a 401(k) loan, as well.
-It doesn’t count toward your debt-to-income ratio, and it won’t be counted by credit bureaus.
+There are other benefits to a 401(k) loan as well.
+It doesn’t count toward your debt-to-income ratio (DTI), and it won’t be counted by credit bureaus.
 So, taking a 401(k) loan won’t hurt your credit score and won’t affect your odds of qualifying for a mortgage.

-The maximum amount allowed to be withdrawn in a 401(k) loan is $50,000.
-It must be paid back with interest, typically between1 – 2%, and you won’t be able to make additional contributions to your 401(k) account until the loan amount has been repaid.
+Depending on the employer plan, the maximum amount allowed to be withdrawn from a 401(k) loan can vary, but it’s usually $50,000 or less.
+It must be paid back with interest, typically between 1% – 2%.
+Some provisions may exist that don’t allow you to contribute further funds to your 401(k) until your loan is repaid.
 That means your employer won’t be matching any contributions, either.
 Taking out a loan essentially puts a freeze on your 401(k) until it’s been paid in full.
 Depending on how long that takes, you could miss out on years of growth.

 Not all employers offer 401(k) loans as an option in their retirement plans, though.
 It’s also important to note that you are still required to repay the loan even if you leave your current job or are laid off.
 In fact, your repayment period shortens once that happens, and the loan must be repaid in full by the next tax filing date.

 If you can’t make this due date, then the loan amount becomes a 401(k) withdrawal in the eyes of the IRS.
-That means you’ll be subject to income tax and will be required to pay the 10% early withdrawal penalty.
+That means you’ll have to pay income taxes and a 10% early withdrawal penalty.
 So, before taking out a 401(k) loan, make sure your career is stable.

 2. Make A 401(k) Withdrawal